 The celebration of the Georgian Group’s 80th Anniversary took place on the evening of 22nd June and was attended by members and their guests.
 Our Assembly en Fête echoed some of the eighteenth-century delights of an al fresco entertainment with canapés and champagne, but came with an important fundraising message, tied to the launch of our Oak Fund.

-In the words of our President, the Duke of The Duke of Buccleuch and Queensberry KBE DL FSA FRSE:
+In the words of our President, the Duke of Buccleuch and Queensberry KBE DL FSA FRSE:

 For 80 years the Georgian Group has fought battles for bricks and mortar, for the